Netflix drops the full trailer for ‘Bright,’ its $90M+ potential blockbuster hit

 And if “Bright” becomes a true blockbuster for Netflix, it presents a very real challenge the movie industry as a whole, from deal-making to distribution.

-As Netflix basically said in its earnings a few days ago, the company aims to save movies by disrupting the movie business as whole, like the way it disrupted TV.
+As Netflix basically explained in its earnings a few days ago, the company aims to save movies by disrupting the movie business as whole, like the way it disrupted TV.

 “We understand that our approach to films – debuting movies on Netflix first – is counter to Hollywood’s century-old windowing tradition.
 But just as we changed and reinvented the TV business by putting consumers first and making access to content more convenient, we believe internet TV can similarly reinvigorate the film business (as distinct from the theatrical business),” the company stated.

 Netflix has plans to release 40 feature films this year, from those with big stars to indies from unknown new voices.
 That’s up from the 16 films it put out in 2016, and part of its larger $6 billion budget for original content.
+It has

 “Bright” will stream on Netflix on December 22, 2017.